alexchandler100/MAT_180/learning-robust-representations-learned-through-distribution-shift/README.md

 In the two above experiments, we don't apply the noise augmentation to the Test Set, but ablate over the size of the retrieval buffer with knn strategy vs sampled strategy.

 Pre-trained model: https://drive.google.com/drive/folders/1TsJTqHOQwuFZJdLr-ZAUQUwTh-fDPj1T?usp=sharing
+Download pretrained models from this link and place them in a folder named 'pretrained_models' in the local clone.

 ## Results